-- Within Device Manager scroll down and expand Sound, video and game controllers.
-Check if PS4 DualShock Controller is present inside.
+- Within Device Manager scroll down and expand Sound, video, and game controllers.
+Check if the PS4 DualShock Controller is present inside.

-- If the PS4 controller is not appearing there then try to unplug controller USB and plug-in different port.
-Windows 10 will automatically detect controller and install the required driver.
+- If the PS4 controller is not appearing there then try to unplug the controller USB and plug in a different port.
+Windows 10 will automatically detect the controller and install the required driver.